bromodachi/SimpleWebServer/ReadMe.md

 The code can be found in java/Fibonacci.java.

-The answer that I deem correct would be the iterated one as this will support numbers up to 80.
+The answer that I deem correct would be the iterated one as this will support numbers up to around 80.

-Thus that will be the answer I submit.
+Thus that will be the answer I submit as it's simple and straightforward.

 ### Final answer
 ```java